“`xml

 Officer Entry Paths

-Becoming a Navy officer has different routes.
+Becoming a Navy officer takes a different route.

-Some officer roles need specific degrees.
+Some officer roles have specific degree requirements.

-Preparation for the Application Process
+Preparing for the Application Process

-Study for the ASVAB or OAR test.
+Don’t forget to prepare for the ASVAB or OAR test.

 Be ready for a medical exam and background check at MEPS.